bulgantamiri/fibostackclient/doc/source/configuration/index.rst

 Locale and Language Support
 ---------------------------

-Full support for languages is included as of OpenStackClient 3.0.0.
+Full support for languages is included as of fibostackClient 3.0.0.
 Here are a few tips to ensure you have a correct configuration.

 Verify preferred python encoding